The Hermitian axiom on two-dimensional topological quantum field theories: Introduction

 \section{Introduction}

-A topological quantum field theory in dimension $d$, by Atiyah's axiomatic formulation in \cite{atiyah1989}, is a rule $Z$ which assigns a vector space $Z(\Sigma)$ to each closed oriented $(d-1)$-dimensional manifold $\Sigma$ (throughout the paper, all manifolds are understood to be compact, smooth, and orientable), and to each oriented smooth $d$-dimensional manifold $M$ with boundary $\Sigma$ an element $Z(M) \in Z(\Sigma)$ (see \Cref{sec_axioms}).
+A topological quantum field theory in dimension $d$, by Atiyah's axiomatic formulation in (\cite{atiyah1989}), is a rule $Z$ which assigns a vector space $Z(\Sigma)$ to each closed oriented $(d-1)$-dimensional manifold $\Sigma$ (throughout the paper, all manifolds are understood to be compact, smooth, and orientable), and to each oriented smooth $d$-dimensional manifold $M$ with boundary $\Sigma$ an element $Z(M) \in Z(\Sigma)$ (see \Cref{sec_axioms}).

 Another model of a $d$-dimensional TQFT is to view it as a linear representation of $dCob$, the category of $d$-dimensional cobordisms.
 A cobordism from an oriented $(d-1)$-dimensional manifold $\Sigma_1$ to another oriented $(d-1)$-dimensional manifold $\Sigma_2$ is an oriented $d$-dimensional manifold $M$ whose boundary is $\Sigma_1^* \cup \Sigma_2$, that is, the orientation of $M$ matches with that of the out-boundary $\Sigma_2$ and is the opposite of the orientation of the in-boundary $\Sigma_1$.
 We will write $\Sigma^*$ for the $(d-1)$-dimensional manifold $\Sigma$ with orientation reversed.
-For a cobordism $M$ from $\Sigma_1$ to $\Sigma_2$, we will write $M^*$ for the manifold $M$ with its boundary orientation reversed so that it is a cobordism from $\Sigma_2$ to $\Sigma_1$ (but not reversing the orientation of $M$).
-By the involutory axiom \labelcref{tqft2} and the multiplicative axiom \labelcref{tqft3}, the element $Z(M)$ can be regarded as a homomorphism from $Z(\Sigma_1)$ to $Z(\Sigma_2)$.
+For a cobordism $M$ from $\Sigma_1$ to $\Sigma_2$, we will write $M^*$ for the manifold $M$ with its orientation reversed.
+By the involutory axiom and the multiplicative axiom, the element $Z(M)$ can be regarded as a homomorphism from $Z(\Sigma_1)$ to $Z(\Sigma_2)$.
 Thus, a cobordism $M$ from $\Sigma_1$ to $\Sigma_2$ can be viewed as a linear map from $Z(\Sigma_1)$ to $Z(\Sigma_2)$.
-For more discussions on the cobordism category $dCob$ and their connections to TQFTs, see \cite{kock2003}.
+For more discussions on the cobordism category $dCob$ and its connection to TQFTs, see (\cite{kock2003}).

 In dimension two, there is a fascinating result that establishes an equivalence of categories between two-dimensional TQFTs over a field $F$ and Frobenius algebras over $F$.
 Thus, for each 2D TQFT there is a corresponding Frobenius algebra, and conversely each Frobenius algebra gives rise to a 2D TQFT.
 This gives us a third way to understand TQFTs, and in particular, it allows us to use algebraic tools to study something geometric in nature.
-For more information, Kock offers a detailed examination of 2D TQFTs and Frobenius algebras in \cite{kock2003}.
+For more information, Kock offers a detailed examination of 2D TQFTs and Frobenius algebras in (\cite{kock2003}).